 Funded by the Tuck Foundation.

 The ETHANORG project seeks to assess the impact of the gradual emergence of energy crops on agricultural markets and the organization of production basins.
-It is divided into two complementary axes that are being dealt with simultaneously.
-The first axis seeks to assess the impacts of the liberalization of ethanol markets on trade, French production and competition between food and energy supply, while the second axis focuses on the consequences of the mobilization of energy resources on the functioning and evolution of the ethanol industry in the major French production basins.
+It is divided into two complementary axes that will be treated simultaneously.
+The first axis seeks to assess the impacts of the liberalization of ethanol markets on trade, French production and competition between food and energy supply, while the second axis focuses on the consequences of the mobilization of energy resources on the functioning and evolution of the ethanol sector in the major French production basins.

 Contact: Loic Sauvée

-"Prospective Diagnosis of the Picardy Sugar Beet Sector".
+"Prospective diagnosis of the Picardy sugar beet industry"

 The DIPROBE project aims to analyze the socio-economic impacts that the reform of the European sugar regulation may have on Picardy and to establish scenarios for the evolution of the beet sugar sector that can be used as a decision-making aid for stakeholders.